-God had determined to destroy all the firstborn in Egypt because of Pharoah’s refusal to let His people go.
-But God told the Israelites that if they would obey Him and kill and eat the Passover lamb—putting some of its blood on their doorposts and lintels of their homes—then “when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.
+God had determined to destroy all the firstborn in Egypt because of Pharaoh’s refusal to let His people go.
+But God told the Israelites that if they would obey Him by killing and eating the Passover lamb—putting some of its blood on their doorposts and lintels of their homes—then “when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.
 So this day shall be to you a memorial; and you shall keep it as a feast to the Lord throughout your generations.
 You shall keep it as a feast by an everlasting ordinance” (vv.
 13–14).

-So, more than 1,400 years ahead of time, God guided an entire nation of some three million people to preenact the awesome sacrifice that His own Son, Jesus Christ, would later make on behalf of all humanity.
-For the slaying of the Passover lamb directly portrays the sacrifice of Christ—the first step in God’s Plan to make human beings His full sons and daughters.
+So, more than 1,400 years ahead of time, God guided an entire nation of some three million people to pre-enact the awesome sacrifice that His own Son, Jesus Christ, would later make on behalf of all humanity.
+The slaying of the Passover lamb directly portrays the sacrifice of Christ—the first step in God’s plan to make human beings His full sons and daughters.

 The Passover pictures the fact that we are “being justified freely by His grace through the redemption that is in Christ Jesus, whom God set forth to be a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed” (Romans 3:24–25).